SamuelVedel/kerpad/README.md

 ### Edge scrolling

 Kerpad also provide edge scrolling.
 Edge scrolling makes the touchpad scroll when you are moving your finger at the edge of it.
-It is disabled by default, but you can enable it with the `--edge-scroll` option.
-You can select with this option which side is used for scrolling, see `kerpad --help` or `man kerpad` for more details.
+It is disabled by default, but you can enable it with the `--edge-scrolling` option.
+There are optoins to choose  which edge is used for scrolling, see `kerpad --help` or `man kerpad` for more details.

 ### Make it run at boot time